 - 1. Grant admission to students who satisfy all requirements. - Grant admission to students who demonstrate academic and professional promise.
 These students must meet the stipulations required by the department, including prerequisites.
 Students who do not meet these stipulations may be withdrawn from the University. - 3.
-Hold the application pending specified additional requirements. - 4.
-Deny admission because documents appear to indicate applicant would be unsuccessful in this graduate program.
+Hold the admissions decision pending specified additional requirements needed to strengthen the application file (e.g., a GRE or GMAT score). - Deny admission because documents appear to indicate applicant would be unsuccessful in this graduate program.